Graph

 • Biosolids used as fertilizer in agriculture

-• Sites of usage: Airports, firefighting training sites, spills
+• Other Point Sources: Airports, firefighting training sites, etc.

 What's a Knowledge Graph?